MuhammdRehman/Server-Side-for-Image-Processing-through-Socket-Programming/README.md

 - **Compiler**: Visual Studio Community Edition (or any C++11 compatible compiler)
 - **Libraries**: Winsock2

+## Execution criteria
+- First clone this in your PC and execute this.
+- Then Run Client. and you will receive message if connection will succesfully established.
+- Server will receive image and after counting number of characters in the image it will send back to client.

 ## Installation

 1. **Clone the Repository:**